 Turn them into a rug:

-Minus the stuffing, you can turn your stuffed animal into a fuzzy rug.
+Minus the stuffing, you can make a fuzzy rug out of recycled stuffed animals.
 That way, maybe your kids won’t freak over the idea of stuffed animal recycling!
 They will still have a lovely rug to remind them of their special plushies.
 Check out this stuffed animal rug and see if you could make one!

 How do you keep the collection of stuffed toys under control in your child’s room?
 Do you hang them from nets on the ceiling?
 Sort through them and donate them to Good Will without asking your child’s permission?